 - 8. The City shall direct its growth so as not to encroach upon public or commercial forestlands. - 9.
 The City shall protect significant archaeological and historic resources through survey identification, recordation and adoption of preservation codes, consistent with the standards of the State Historic Preservation Office (SHPO), affected tribes and federal laws.
 Specific sites for protection include, but are not limited to, the Little Log Church, Yachats Middens, Native American villages and other identified recorded or unrecorded archaeological or historic sites. - 10.
 The City shall not support offshore oil and gas development and associated facilities due to potential conflicts with existing ocean fisheries, impacts on aesthetic and recreational values, and degradation of the marine environment.
-This includes leasing, exploration, and oil and gas extraction within the state territorial sea and federal waters. - 11.
-Established trees contribute to the aesthetic and environmental quality of the City.
+This includes leasing, exploration, and oil and gas extraction within the state territorial sea and federal waters. - 11 Established trees contribute to the aesthetic and environmental quality of the City.
 Significant trees and groves of trees shall be protected through a tree protection ordinance or other voluntary mechanisms to ensure their health and retention. - 12.
 View sheds and corridors are unique characteristics of the City.
 They contribute to the community identity and aesthetic values of City residents and visitors. - 13.
-The City shall protect streams and creeks. - 14.
+Where streams and creeks intersect the Shoreland, a 25 ft. buffer shall be maintained; and where a stream and creek intersect the river edge, a 50 ft. buffer shall be maintained.
+The buffer is to be measured from the top of the bank; within this buffer zone, existing vegetation shall not be removed.
+Noxious weeds and invasive plants shall be exempt from this restriction.
+The City shall protect streams and creeks. - 13.
 The City shall provide educational material regarding the responsible use of chemicals.